The Voyage of Errors: Workplace Misconduct Policies That Could Make Shakespeare Blush

 1. Policy vs. Parody: The Unintentional Awareness in Seriousness

-Misconduct policies are often designed with the precision of a Swiss watch, yet carried out with the grace of a bull in a china shop.
-Take, for category-defining resource, the universal ‘zero-tolerance’ policy.
+Misconduct policies are often designed with the precision of a Swiss watch, yet executed with the grace of a bull in a china shop.
+Take, for example, the universal ‘zero-tolerance’ policy.
 It’s a catchy phrase—zero tolerance!
 So fierce!
 Yet, it raises the question: do we actually live in a society where we can have zero tolerance for mistakes, especially when local jargon from Los Angeles to New York is sprinkled liberally with “Oops” and “My bad”?

 Not All Heroes Wear Capes: Some Carry Policy Manuals

-The unsung heroes of the workplace—HR managers—guide you in these turbulent waters armed with hefty manuals and an arsenal of patience.
+The unsung heroes of the workplace—HR managers—navigate these turbulent waters armed with hefty manuals and an arsenal of patience.
 They deal with everything from minor infractions (like Steve forgetting to refill the coffee pot in Denver) to major ones that lead to legal repercussions.

 2. The Quest for Consistency: Are We All on the Same Page?